Skip to main content

 By combining smart thermostat management, home maintenance, and energy-efficient practices, you’ll keep your space warm and cozy while simultaneously reducing your environmental footprint and saving money.
 Embrace these tips, and let the warmth of winter come without the financial chill.

-And remember, if you need help with your heating and cooling, call Hummingbird Heating and Cooling any time of the day or night.
+And remember, if you need help with your heating and cooling, call Hummingbird Heating, Cooling, Plumbing & Electric any time of the day or night.

 Contact Us for Heating & Cooling install, maintenance, or repair Services in Syracuse, NY

-Hummingbird Heating and Cooling of Syracuse NY can handle your furnace and AC install, maintenance, and repairs.
+Hummingbird Heating, Cooling, Plumbing & Electric of Syracuse NY can handle your furnace and AC install, maintenance, and repairs.

 We’re here when you need us!
 Especially on the bitter nights when your family’s comfort is important to their health.